Pics & Review of My Bilstein PSS10 Lowered Red Turbo

 2. Do not buy used suspension components.
 Suspension is among THE most important component of the car so this is not the time or place to be cheap and save money guys.
 Buy new and buy from authorized dealer (you could still get discount from authorized dealer such as AWE Tuning).
 It's an absolute nightmare when something doesn't work as you have no warranty and the labor cost of removing, checking, re-installing becomes quite significant.
 Parts may be missing - an outright dangerous situation, things may be broken during removal.
 I know it's tempting, just DO NOT.
 This is a 120,000 car, don't try to save $ on this critical component!

-3. If possible, try to modify suspension component one component at a time.
+3. Try to mod one component at a time.
+I know, the temptation to keep things simple and save installation money: install the whole 4 stages of suspension mod all at once.
+I understand completely but in general still advise that you mod suspension in multiple stages.
 This makes the process extremely educational and fun.
-In addition, if something goes wrong, or something is not to your liking, you'll know exactly which does what.
+In addition, if something goes wrong, or something is not to your liking, you'll know exactly which and who is responsible for the problem.
 The mod operanda for suspension component mod and adjustment: One part, one axle at a time.

-4. Sh*t happens more when you modify your stock car.
-I've seen problems with the most reliable of components, with ECU tune, with exhaust, I've seen problems with lowering springs, I've seen problems with Moton, KW, Bilstein (extremely rare but does exist and I still think installation related, mine is still perfect of course).
-These are wear items and even the stock car breaks down, so don't do this if you are the type who likes to whine (kidding) and expect forever perfection.
-This is why I advocate that you only buy new Bilstein from authorized dealer and to keep your record.
+4. Sometimes, sh*t happens when you mod your car.
+I've seen problems with the most reliable of components, with ECU tune, with exhaust; I've seen problems with lowering springs; I've seen problems with Moton, KW, Bilstein (99% installation-error related).
+These are wear items and mods definitely are not reliable as stock (exhaust gives CEL, ECU mod blows up engines, suspension mods squeak, bluetooth mod never works right, etc., etc.) so don't do this if you are the type who expect forever perfection, 100% of times - STAY with stock suspension.
+Things do wear and break, even stock car does, and I do advocate that you only buy new Bilstein from authorized dealer and to keep your record.
 A couple of people on this board bought stuffs from un-authorized dealer and even used suspension components and got burned as a result - don't do this.
 One guy had a tire store adjust his suspension component - don't do this.

 Thanks for the nice comments.
 A couple more shots, after lowering; 1st picture in switchback behind my house (Southern Cal), second shot in Antelope Valley Poppy Field Reserve: